Blockstream/greenlight/docs/src/getting-started/certs.md

  - `partner-{NAME}-key.pem`: this is the private key matching the above certificate and is used to encrypt the transport and authenticate as a partner to the Scheduler.

-Alongside the encrypted zip file, you will also receive the password to decrypt the zip file.

 Ideally the two files are then stored, securely, alongside the code, in encrypted form, or instrument your CI system to have access to them